robogeek/indexnow/README.md

 The parameter _RSS-OR-ATOM-URL_ is the URL for your feed.
 For example on a Wordpress site it will probably be `https://YOUR-DOMAIN-NAME/feed/`.

+The _RSS-OR-ATOM-URL_ can be a `file://` URL.
+This can be a useful way of bypassing a caching layer, in some cases.

 The other options are as described earlier for other commands.